Our Services

 Neighbour disputes are conflicts or disagreements between individuals living in close proximity to each other.

-These disputes can arise due to a variety of issues, such as noise disturbances, boundary disputes, property damage, parking conflicts, or disagreements over shared amenities.
+These disputes can arise due to a variety of issues, such as noise disturbances, boundary disputes, property damage, parking conflicts, party wall disputes, or disagreements over shared amenities.

-Common sources of tension include excessive noise levels, unkempt gardens, obstructed views, or intrusive constructions.
+Common sources of tension leading to neighbour disputes include excessive noise levels, unkempt gardens, obstructed views, or intrusive constructions.

-Neighbour disputes are typically handled through informal communication, mediation, or legal recourse if necessary.
+Neighbour disputes are typically handled through informal communication, mediation, or legal proceedings if necessary.

 David W Harris & Co offers a supportive service to resolve neighbour disputes in South Wales.
 With decades of combined experience, we can assist you with any part of the process, from mediation to making a legal claim.